MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-modem-logging-with-dss.md

 ## Modem logging data path

-Moddem logging uses the MBIM Data Service Stream (DSS) to transfer the data for logging payloads.
+Modem logging uses the MBIM Data Service Stream (DSS) to transfer the data for logging payloads.
 For more information about DSS, see Section 10.5.38 of the [MBIM 1.0 specification](https://www.usb.org/sites/default/files/MBIM10Errata1_073013.zip).

 When connecting or disconnecting from DSS, the following GUID is used for modem logging: